mikegcoleman/hybrid-workshop/pwd_readme.md

 	```

 ### <a name="task3.3"></a> Task 3.3: Deploy the Windows Web App
 Now that we have our Windows Tweet App up on the DTR server, let's deploy it.
-It's going to be almost identical to how did the Linux version with a couple of small exceptions:

-* We will use a constraint to put the workload on a Windows node instead of Linux
-* Windows does not currently support ingress load balancing, so we'll exposer the ports in `host` mode using `dnsrr`
+It's going to be almost identical to how did the Linux version with a couple of one small exceptionn: Docker EE on Windows Server 2016 does not currently support ingress load balancing, so we'll exposer the ports in `host` mode using `dnsrr`

-1. In your web browser navigate to your UCP server (`https://<linux node c fqdn>`)
+1. Switch back to UCP in your web browser

 2. In the left hand menu click `Services`